 How honest and fair had the actual voting been?
 And we also have to ask the upcoming election will be honest and fair?

 It's undoubtedly not optimistic for ''pro-establishment'' camp due to their inaction and lack of actual policies to improve lives of the working class people.
 Instead, what they more or only concerned now is reform of electoral system itself but not about social system at all.

-In 1994 national elections in El Salvador is a mirror to Hong Kong elections.
+The 1994 national election in El Salvador is a mirror to Hong Kong elections.
 In which, the large number of registered voters in working class and peasants were unable to do so because they simply did not receive voting cards.
 In Hong Kong, it's the ballot.
 Although transportation from distanced communities to polling stations nearby is not a problem in Hong Kong, slowdown in bus service to prevent pro-establishment supporters to arrive at polling stations is still possible in Hong Kong.

 The exactly common phenomenon between El Salvador and Hong Kong elections is that many potential voters left the polling stations without casting their ballots due to extremely long lines, snail-paced voting system, the great inconvenience and threats from opposition.
 US-backed opposition and international mainstream media instilled fear in the electorate, and must have scared the large number of ''pro-establishment'' voters into staying home on the day of the 2019 Hong Kong District Council Election.